saveourtool/save-cloud/frontend-common/README.md

 `historyApiFallback` makes `webpack-dev-server` return `index.html` in case of `404 Not Found`.

 Sometimes it is useful to add authorization headers when proxying to some Spring services e.g. `save-backend`.
-It can be done with setting `onPorxyReq`:
+It can be done with setting `onProxyReq`:
 ```javascript
 onProxyReq: (proxyReq, req, res) => {
     proxyReq.setHeader("X-Authorization-Id", "1");